Course Additions and Withdrawals

 Students who withdraw (or are withdrawn) from a course or courses after the third instructional day of the term will be charged for the course(s) from which they are withdrawn.
 Students withdrawing from courses starting with the fourth instructional day of the term through 60% of the term (see WGTC Academic Calendar for specific dates) will receive a grade of ‘W’ in those courses.
 Students withdrawing from courses after 60% of the term has been completed will be assigned a grade of ‘F’ for those courses.

 Students withdrawing from the last course on their schedule or all classes, should refer to “Complete Withdrawal From The College.”
 Students withdrawing from a course (or courses), but not an entire schedule, should complete the online withdrawal form on the WGTC website or obtain a hardcopy form from the Wiregrass Georgia Technical College website, the Office of the Registrar, Advising Centers, or the Student Navigator.
 Forms should be filled out in their entirety and returned to the Office of the Registrar.
-Students are encouraged to meet with a Financial Aid Officer to determine how withdrawing from courses will affect their current and financial aid awards.
+Students are encouraged to meet with a Financial Aid Officer to determine how withdrawing from courses will affect their current and future financial aid awards.

 Pre/Co-Requisite Errors and Withdrawing From Courses